tonidy/pewpew2/README.md

 ## Installing
 Pre-compiled binaries for Windows, Mac, Linux, and BSD are available on [Releases](https://github.com/tonidy/pewpew2/releases).

-If you want to get the latest or build from source: install Go 1.11+ and either `go get github.com/tonidy/pewpew2` or git clone this repo.
+If you want to get the latest or build from source:
+- install Go 1.11+ and
+- `go install github.com/tonidy/pewpew2@1.0.1` (change to latest tag)
+- or git clone this repo.

 ## Modes
 Pewpew features two independent modes: stress and benchmark.